oskarer/eslint-plugin-underscore/docs/rules/prefer-underscore-method.md

 ## When Not To Use It

-If you do not want to enforce using Lodash methods, you should not use this rule.
+If you do not want to enforce using Underscore methods, or are using a library like Backbone which impalements methods by the same name as the builtin methods, you should not use this rule.